vttale/serve-stale/README.md

    The client response timer is another variable which deserves consideration.
-If this value is too short, there exists the risk that stale answers may be used even when the authoritative server is actually reachable but slow; this may result in sub-optimal answers being returned.
+If this value is too short, there exists the risk that stale answers may be used even when the authoritative server is actually reachable but slow; this may result in undesirable answers being returned.
 Conversely, waiting too long will negatively impact user experience.